vmware-labs/node-replicated-kernel/doc/src/architecture/Memory.md

 <figure>
   <img src="../diagrams/AddressSpaceLayout.png" alt="Overview of address space layout in the OS"/>
   <figcaption>
-    A view of different address spaces in bespin (physical, kernel, user).
+    A view of different address spaces in nrk (physical, kernel, user).
   </figcaption>
 </figure>